Skip to main content

 • Note: work completed on these kinds of historic buildings that does not meet the Standards may endanger the historic status of the building and lead to permanent loss of access to historic preservation incentives for the property.

-For owners of multi-family residential (duplex and above) or commercial properties, that are designated as historic OR eligible for historic designation, compliance with the Standards is required and a Certificate of Appropriateness must be issued per the requirements of Land Use Code 3.4.7.
+• Compliance with the Standards is required and a Certificate of Appropriateness must be issued per the requirements of Land Use Code Article 5 Division 5, Historic (p.
+5-53, PDF p.
+57).

 When Should I Start This Process?#